WhipDevelopment/CrashClaim/README.md

 Make sure to download and install [CrashPayment](https://discord.gg/6FU9eCjcrA), our compatability layer for Vault based payment systems while providing better compatability and a nicer api.

 ## Building
-All artifacts will be moved into `../Server116/plugins` automaticly.
+All artifacts will be moved into `../Server116/plugins` automatically.

 **Requirements**
 - Java 8 JDK or newer